 Controlling Allergens: Pollen

 Constant exposure to allergens means constant allergy symptoms.
-That’s why controlling or avoiding the allergens that cause your symptoms is an important part of your treatment.
+That’s why it's important to control or avoid the allergens that cause your symptoms.
 If you are allergic to pollen, the tips below may help.
-The more you do to keep all allergens away from your nose, the better you’ll feel.
+The more you do to keep from allergens, the better you’ll feel.

-The pollen that causes allergies is usually not the pollen in colorful or scented flowers such as roses.
-This pollen, which is carried from plant to plant by insects such as butterflies and bees, is large and heavy and doesn’t travel through the air.
-The types of pollen that most commonly cause allergies are made by plants (trees, grasses, and weeds) that do not have showy flowers.
-These plants manufacture small, light, dry pollen granules that are blown from plant to plant by the wind.
-Pollen can travel through the air over great distances, and is hard to avoid.
+The pollen that causes allergies is usually not the pollen carried from plant to plant by insects such as butterflies and bees.
+The types of pollen that most commonly cause allergies are made by plants (trees, grasses, and weeds) that do not have flowers.
+These plants make small, light, dry pollen granules that are blown from plant to plant by the wind.

 Below are some tips to help you limit your exposure to pollen:

 Check pollen counts and avoid spending a lot of time outdoors when counts are high.
 Pollen counts tend to be higher during warm, dry weather.
 They also tend to be higher during early morning and late afternoon hours.
 In some areas, daily pollen counts are reported in the paper and on the radio.

 After spending time outdoors, bathe or shower, wash your hair, and change your clothes.